 Dr. Buchowski earned his bachelor and master of science degrees in molecular biophysics and biochemistry from Yale University and his medical degree from The Johns Hopkins University School of Medicine.
 He completed a residency in orthopaedic surgery at Johns Hopkins, where he served as administrative chief resident at The Johns Hopkins Hospital.
 He was fellowship trained in adult and pediatric spine surgery in the Department of Orthopaedic Surgery at Washington University School of Medicine.
 He is a diplomate of the American Board of Orthopaedic Surgery.

-Dr. Lenke is a board-certified orthopedic surgeon and serves as the Jerome J. Gilden Professor of Orthopedic Surgery, Co-Chief of Pediatric and Adult Spinal, Scoliosis and Reconstructive Surgery and Professor of Neurosurgery at Washington University School of Medicine.
+Dr. Lenke is a board-certified orthopedic surgeon and is chief of orthopedic spine surgery.
+He serves as the Jerome J. Gilden Professor of Orthopedic Surgery, Co-Chief of Pediatric and Adult Spinal, Scoliosis and Reconstructive Surgery and Professor of Neurosurgery at Washington University School of Medicine.
 He is consistently ranked in Best Doctors in America as well as noted in America’s Top Doctors.
 He is nationally and internationally regarded as one of the world’s foremost leaders in complex reconstructive spinal deformity surgery.
 Dr. Lenke’s practice is devoted to pediatric and adult spinal surgery, with an emphasis on complex reconstructive surgery and the treatment of various spinal deformities such as scoliosis, kyphosis, spondylolisthesis, and many other anomalies of the spine.

 Dr. Lenke earned his medical degree from Northwestern University in Evanston, IL in 1986.
 He completed both his residency and his fellowship training in orthopedic surgery and pediatric/adult spinal surgery at Washington University School of Medicine in St. Louis.